 Amy’s long list of editorial credits include CBS Primetime series “48 Hours” and “Street Stories”; 3 seasons of T. Berry Brazelton’s trendsetting parenting show, “What Every Baby Knows”; several seasons of “Weddings of a Lifetime” (Lifetime Television); numerous PBS and Cable TV shows and specials, and several years with “Martha Stewart Living”.
 Most of these shows were edited off-site at the studios of A-RAY.tv.

 In addition to her work as a producer / shooter / editor, Amy is also a published author.
 Her book “Lunch Wars: How to Start a School Food Revolution and Win the Battle for Our Children’s Heath” (Tarcher / Penguin, 2011), has been touted as, “the visionary and groundbreaking book about sustainable school food advocacy and policy” and was nominated for the Books for a Better Life Award.
 She has also written articles for Weston Magazine, Sustainable Connecticut Magazine and numerous blogs.

-Amy has owned and operated A-Ray for thirty years – first in New York City and now in the woods of Connecticut.
+Amy has owned and operated A-Ray for thirty years – serving Metro New York and North Florida locally, and working remotely since 1993.
 Her clients include all of the major networks as well as the Reiner Foundation, Yale University and the United Nations Development Project.
 A pioneer in working independently as a subcontractor for larger production companies, Amy is pleased to be able to offer her creativity, writing, producing, shooting and postproduction skills to clients on both coasts and around the globe.